Trischaken: Description

+German Drischaken or Trischaken

 The Brothers Grimm give a brief description of Drischaken as a game for three to five players in which each receives 3 cards and the winner is the one who has the most cards of various possible combinations.
 They give various alternative spellings as drischäken, drischeken, dreschakn, trischaken and trischakeln. and adds that, "likewise karnöfeln means playing as well as thrashing", referring to another widespread card game of the time.

+A detailed description in German of the rules of Brelan (aka Trischaken) is given in Pierer's Universal Lexikon, Volume 3 in 1868.

+Austrian Trischack

 According to Popowitsch (1705–1774), the Austrian game of Trischack (Trischackspiel) was played with 3 cards and the Jack (Bub) or Nine – known as Pamfili – of each suit are wild.
 In Saxony and Silesia, they were called Wenzels or Scharwenzels.
 Thus it may have been related to the Bavarian game of Scherwenzel.
+However, Hommel equates Trischak to Grobhäusern which was essentially Scherwenzel without any wild cards.

-In Austrian, the Schärwenzel (i.e. the 7, 8 and 9 or the 7, 8 and Jack) was the highest card.
+In Austria, the Schärwenzel (i.e. the 7, 8 and 9 or the 7, 8 and Jack) was the highest card.
 In Franconia and Saxony, Trischaken was played with 4 cards per player using German-suited cards.

-A detailed description in German of the rules of Brelan (aka Trischaken) is given in Pierer's Universal Lexikon, Volume 3 in 1868.